gizmoka/conduit/README.md

 - [x] Vue (built with webpack using Vue Single File Components)
 - [ ] Cypress

+# The hosted version

+If you are not using this docker setup.
+You can visit the hosted version: http://conduitapp.progmasters.hu:1667/#/

 # Frontend login

 There are a total of 100 users, with each user having the same password.
 Say we